awslabs/aws-proton-plugins-for-backstage/plugins/aws-proton/README.md

 # aws-proton

 Welcome to the `aws-proton` plugin!
-For full usage instructions please see the [appropriate documentation](../../docs/usage.md).
+For full usage instructions, see [AWS Proton plugins for Backstage reference](../../docs/reference.md).

 ## Getting started